donghyeonk/fastText1607/README.md

 # Bag of Tricks for Efficient Text Classification, fastText
-Unofficial Implementation of "Bag of Tricks for Efficient Text Classification", 2016, Armand Joulin et al. (https://arxiv.org/pdf/1607.01759.pdf)
+(Unofficial) PyTorch Implementation of "Bag of Tricks for Efficient Text Classification", 2016, Armand Joulin et al. (https://arxiv.org/pdf/1607.01759.pdf)

 * Model
     * fastText, h=10, bigram (See Table 1 of the paper)